Phone-GWP-group

 But what is vegan packaging?

 Vegan packaging is any box, bag or other container that does not use animal products in its materials or manufacture.
-This includes any inks, dyes and adhesives used to manufacture it.
+This includes any inks, dyes, and adhesives used to manufacture it.
 Vegan packaging must also be produced using machinery that does not utilise animal-based products (such as lubricants).

 This guide provides further information regarding vegan packaging and helps you decide whether this is the right approach for your business and customers.